Kabie/named_fn/README.md

 Named function for Elixir.

 Erlang added named fun for some time.
 While Elixir havn't adopt it yet.
-This package is just a PoC.
+This package is a workaround.

 ## Usage